TritonVM/triton-vm/specification/arithmetization.md

 1. The result of adding `st0` to `st3` is moved into `st0`.
 1. The result of adding `st1` to `st4` is moved into `st1`.
 1. The result of adding `st2` to `st5` is moved into `st2`.
+1. The stack element in `st3` does not change.
 1. The stack element in `st4` does not change.
 1. The stack element in `st5` does not change.
 1. The stack element in `st6` does not change.